Yerba Buena Center for the Arts: Fine arts

 In addition to being a venue for musical performances, YBCA also acts as a non-collecting museum.
 The various art exhibits YBCA offers emphasize its celebration of both local and world art.
 For example, in 2008 the art group Royal Art Lodge presented their psychologically surrealist works, challenging the viewer using simple drawings and more pronounced techniques like cutups.
 YBCA not only holds specific art shows and exhibits but also is carefully aided by various artists in creating particular atmospheres for its spaces.
 For instance, Instant Coffee, another artist group, designed a lounge room within YBCA for visitors to simply sit and listen to records with a chic atmosphere, while Space 1026 created YBCA's mural, a showcase of social and physical dimensions.

-The YBCA museum currently has two semi-permanent fine arts exhibitions that will stand until the end of 2017.
-These exhibitions include Tanis Bruguera's "Talking to Power" and Damon Rich and Jae Shin's "Space Brainz."
+Solo exhibitions for artists include Tania Bruguera's Talking to Power and Damon Rich and Jae Shin's Space Brainz.
+(2017).

 Dance

 Dance at YBCA includes various forms from many various cultures.
 In October 2008, Israeli choreographers Inbal Pinto and Avshalom Pollak presented their production of "Shaker" by combining ballet, modern dance, mime, and acrobatic techniques.
 In addition to more collaborative art forms, YBCA also presents more classical forms of dance, such as ballet.
 Alonzo King held his company LINES Ballet at YBCA in November 2004, which centered on African American field recordings with various forms of music, narrative, and film playing in the background.